Param-Harrison/kidzode/public/courses/pixel-heroes/rps_challenge.md

     print("IT'S A TIE!
 PLAY AGAIN!")
 ```

-## ✨ Magic Moment
-A complete 5-round championship with a final winner!

-## 💡 Important Things to Remember
+## Remember
-- `for round_num in range(1, 6):` plays 5 rounds (1, 2, 3, 4, 5)
+- `for round_num in range(1, 6):` plays 5 rounds
-- The scores accumulate across all rounds
+- Scores accumulate across all rounds
-- We compare final scores to determine the champion
+- Compare final scores to find champion
-- This is like a real tournament!

-## 🎨 Try This Next!
+## Try This
-- Change to best of 7 or best of 10
+Change to best of 7 or best of 10!
-- Add a "play again" option at the end
-- Show win percentage
-- Add a hall of fame for champions

-## 🤔 Stuck?
-Check This!
+## If Stuck
-- **Only 1 round?** Make sure you have the `for` loop around the game
+- Make sure `for` loop is around the game
-- **Scores not adding up?** Check that score variables are OUTSIDE the loop
+- Score variables must be OUTSIDE the loop
-- **Want best of 3?** Use `range(1, 4)` instead

-## 🌟 Show Your Parents!
-"Look!
-I made a complete Rock-Paper-Scissors championship game!"

-You just unlocked the **Championship Game Creator** superpower! ⭐

-**CHALLENGE COMPLETE!** You've finished Project 10! 🎉
+**CHALLENGE COMPLETE!** 🎉